BingQuanChua/Quality-of-Life/README.md

 # The Impact of Quality of Life on Infectious Diseases

-## Description

-* This project is intended to analyse the relationship between rate of infectious disease and Health-Related quality of life, specifically, in California.
+This project is intended to analyse the relationship between rate of infectious disease and Health-Related quality of life, specifically, in California.
-- Explain a bit why is this important?
-	- How this data might be useful in handling situation like Covid-19
-	- To learn more about
-* Overview of today's presentation?
-- Dataset introduction
-- Simple EDA
-- Correlation (interesting patterns)
-- Conclusion

 ## 📚Dataset